alanlau64/CS611Bank/DesignDocument.md

 stock name and price.
 Customers can buy or sell stock with the balance in their `SecurityAccount`.
 Only customers with more than $5000 in their saving accounts are allowed to open a security account.
+And if their saving accounts' balance less than $2500, they can't operate their securities.

 **File System**